ysthakur/PHYS121-Notes/Notes/Ch9.typ

 == Inelastic Collisions

-/ Perfectly inelastic collision: Two objects stick together and move with common final velocity (e.g. clay hitting the floor)
+/ Perfectly inelastic collision: Two objects stick together and move with common final velocity (e.g. clay hitting the floor) / Perfectly elastic collision: Mechanical energy is conserved

+#note[
+  Although momentum is conserved in all collisions, mechanical energy is only conserved in a perfectly elastic collision.
+]

+In an inelastic collision, some mechanical energy is converted to thermal energy.

 == Angular Momentum